-As a professional bear scarer (yes that’s a job), I’ve learned some valuable do’s and don’ts while getting bears to put down the sandwiches and embrace their wildest lives.
+As a former professional bear scarer (yes, that’s a job), I’ve learned some valuable do’s and don’ts while getting bears to put down the sandwiches and embrace their wildest lives.

-The first step in looking cool while fending off a black bear is to know thy enemy.
+Knowing the enemy is the first step in looking cool while fending off a black bear.